yzz-t/MDD-Diverse-baseline/README.md

 ### Data Access

 The data are protected.
-Please download and send the signed EULA to edu.cn for access request.
+Please download and send the signed EULA to yingming.gao@bupt.edu.cn for access request.

 ---